-A corneal laceration is cut on the cornea, the clear front window of the eye.
+A corneal laceration is a cut on the cornea, the clear front window of the eye.
 It is usually caused by something sharp flying into the eye.
 It can also be caused by something striking the eye with significant force, like a metallic hand tool.
 A corneal laceration is deeper than a corneal abrasion, cutting partially or fully through the cornea.
 If the corneal laceration is deep enough (called a full thickness laceration), it will cut completely through the cornea and cause a ruptured globe, a tear in the outer surface of the eyeball itself.

 A corneal laceration is a very serious injury and requires immediate medical attention to avoid severe vision loss.

 If your eye has been injured, you should do the following:

 - Gently place a shield over the eye to protect it.
 Cut away the bottom part of a paper cup taped to the bones surrounding the eye can serve as a shield until you get medical attention.

 - do not rinse with water